evandrofisico/Z-Push/README.md

 Z-Push can be easily installed using our package repositories, see the [install instructions](https://wiki.z-hub.io/display/ZP/Installation) for more information.

+# Redis

+This fork adds support for Redis as a IPC backend.

 # Contributing
 Please see the [Z-Push Wiki](https://wiki.z-hub.io/display/ZP/Development+guidelines) for contribution information.